CiscoISE/ciscoise-terraform-automation-aws-nodes/readme.md

 Type 'yes' when prompted after running terraform apply

-After terraform apply is completed, output block as shown in the below screenshot will be generated
+After `terraform apply` is completed, the output block will be generated as shown in the screenshot below

 ![alt terraform output](./docs/terraform_ouput.png)